fpco/ide-backend/README.md

-     * Move license catenation (#72) documentation to haddocks, flesh it out, make code more readable, improve error output, fix a recently broken test.
+     * Move license catenation (#72) documentation to haddocks, flesh it out, make code more readable, improve error output, fix a recently broken test

+     * Add configLicenseFixed to hard-code packages with hidden .cabal files (#72)

+     * Optimize license catenation and add some benchmark tests (#72)

      *